-If you're just starting out in techwear, finding the right type of shoes to match the silhouette of the rest of your outfit can sometimes be overwhelming.
-You may even already have a brand in mind but they may often require you to break the bank.
+If you're just starting out in techwear, finding the right type of shoes to match with your overall techwear silhouette can sometimes be overwhelming.
+Some techwear enthusiasts say your shoes must have a technological function, others say any pair of shoes that have an avant-garde or futuristic look is good enough.
+You may even already have a brand like Adidas or Nike in mind but they may often require you to break the bank.
 Hopefully this article can give you some tips on what other techwear enthusiasts are saying about finding the most suitable techwear shoe for you.

 NIKE ACGS & LEBRONS ($160-300)